Chris Milk: Virtual reality projects

 Through Within and Vrse.works, Milk has explored Virtual Reality as a means to tell documentaries, narratives, and share live experiences.

 In December 2014, Milk and Spike Jonze captured the Millions March in New York, which protested police brutality for Vice News.
 Milk launched the Within app platform at the 2015 Sundance Film Festival in addition to "Evolution of Verse", a photo-realistic CGI-rendered 3-D virtual reality film, and "Clouds Over Sidra", a virtual reality documentary made in partnership with the United Nations which follows a 12-year-old girl's life in a Syrian refugee camp.
-After the Sundance launch, Vrse.works captured Saturday Night Live’s 40th Anniversary special in VR.
+After the Sundance launch, Vrse.works captured Saturday Night Live's 40th Anniversary special in VR.
 Milk created "Walking New York" with Zach Richter, a VR experience made in partnership with The New York Times which follows French artist JR and his making of a 150-foot-tall portrait of a recent immigrant to NYC that was wheat pasted across the Flatiron Building Pedestrian Plaza for less than 24 hours.
 Vrse.works recently partnered again with the United Nations to create the VR experience Waves of Grace.
 The film transports viewers to West Point, the most populous slum in the capital of Liberia, and follows the experience of Decontee Davis, an Ebola survivor who uses her immunity to help others affected by the disease.
 Most recently, Milk and his team have released music videos for U2 and Muse in partnership with Apple Music.
-In the video for U2’s "Song for Someone," singers from around the world sing alongside U2 within the virtual environment.
-In Muse’s "Revolt," viewers watch from the point of view of multiple drones as the music spawns a revolution.
+In the video for U2's "Song for Someone," singers from around the world sing alongside U2 within the virtual environment.
+In Muse's "Revolt," viewers watch from the point of view of multiple drones as the music spawns a revolution.

+Other activities

+Milk presented at TED in 2015 on the power of virtual reality as a medium to advance humanity, and again in 2016 on the birth of virtual reality as a new art form.

+Recognition and awards

+Milk's work has been exhibited in museums worldwide, including the Museum of Modern Art in New York, the Tate Modern in London, the Barbican Centre in London, Cent Quatre in Paris, and the Ullens Center for Contemporary Art in Beijing.

+Milk has been honored twice with the Grand Prix Cannes Lions, the D&AD Black Pencil, the Grand Clio, and SXSW's 'Best of Show' alongside multiple Grammy nominations, MTV Moon Men, and the UK MVA Innovation Award.

+Milk was named one of WIRED's 100 Most Influential People in 2016, one of The Hollywood Reporter's L.A.'s 25 Most Powerful Digital Players in 2016, Adweek's Creative 100 list in 2015, as one of the 50 Most Creative People by Advertising Age in 2011 and 2015, and one of the "100 Most Creative People in Business" by Fast Company in 2012.